AnimeThemes/animethemes-api-docs/docs/wiki/artist/restore/index.md

 The artist restore endpoint restores a soft deleted artist and returns the restored artist resource.

-For example, the `/restore/artist/chiwa_saito` endpoint will restore the soft deleted Chiwa Saito artist and return the restored Chiwa Saito resource.
+For example, the `/restore/artist/chiwa_saitou` endpoint will restore the soft deleted Chiwa Saitou artist and return the restored Chiwa Saitou resource.

 ## URL